Gan--Gross--Prasad cycles and derivatives of $p$-adic $L$-functions: Integral models

-We follow \cite[\S~4]{RSZ4} with slightly different formulation.
-We continue with the notation of \S~\ref{sec:8}, we we fix a rational prime $\ell$, and we denote by $\CV_\ell$ the set of places of $F_0$ over $\ell$.
+We continue with the setup of \S~\ref{subs: RSZ}.
+In particular, $W$ is a hermitian space of dimension $\nu$ and $\G=\U(W)$.
+We fix a rational prime $\ell$, and denote by $\CV_\ell$ the set of places of $F_0$ over $\ell$.
 If $\ell = 2$, then we assume that every $v \in \CV_\ell$ is {\em split} in $F$.
+We follow \cite[\S4-5]{RSZ4} and \cite[\S6]{LMZ} with a slightly different formulation to define the integral models with parahoric level structures.